Alexander brothers (sex offenders)

+Twin brothers Oren Alexander and Alon Alexander (born July 5, 1987), and their older brother Tal Alexander (born July 2, 1986), are Israeli-American businessmen and convicted sex offenders.
+Tal and Oren were luxury real estate brokers based in Miami and New York City, while Alon was an executive at his family’s private security company.

+In 2024, a series of civil lawsuits were filed by women alleging they had been drugged and sexually assaulted by one or more of the brothers.
+Federal prosecutors in New York began investigating potential crimes, and in December 2024, the three brothers were arrested on sex trafficking and sexual assault charges, following allegations that they had drugged and assaulted women for more than a decade.
+The brothers were convicted on March 9, 2026.

 Early life

-Tal and Oren are Jewish and were born to Israeli parents.
-Oren has a twin brother, Alon.
+Tal, Oren, and Alon Alexander were born in the United States to Israeli-born parents who had moved to the United States in the 1970s.
+In 1982, their parents started a security company, Kent Security Services, and later expanded into real estate.
+The Alexander brothers eventually joined the family business.

-Tal Alexander played tennis for Hofstra University, and Oren Alexander graduated from the University of Colorado with a BA in finance.
+Oren graduated from the University of Colorado Boulder with a Bachelor of Arts degree in finance.
+Tal attended Hofstra University, where he played collegiate tennis, and received a Bachelor's degree in Marketing.
+Alon graduated from New York Law School.

-Since high school, according to the New York Times, "rumors of sexual assault had swirled around them".

-Career
+Careers

-In 2008 Tal and Oren moved to New York to start their careers.

-Oren Alexander's first major deal was the sale of an $8.2 million penthouse in Manhattan in 2009, owned by a friend of his father.

-In 2012, they founded the Alexander Team at Douglas Elliman Real Estate.
+In 2008, Tal and Oren moved from Florida to New York City.
+They joined the Douglas Elliman real estate company as brokers.
+Oren's first major deal was the sale of an $8.2 million penthouse in Manhattan to Jim Ferraro in 2009.
+In 2012, they founded the Alexander Team at Douglas Elliman.
+Alon pursued a career as an executive in the family business, Kent Security Services.

 In 2019, the brothers co-represented Ken Griffin, the buyer in the United States' most expensive residential home transaction, when a 24,000 square foot penthouse, at 220 Central Park South, sold for $238 million.
 This sale surpassed the prior record when Barry Rosenstein had paid $137 million for his home in The Hamptons in 2014.
-Also in 2019, the brothers sold an estate in Miami for $50 million, the most expensive single-family home ever sold in the Miami area.
+In 2019, the brothers sold a property in Miami for $50 million, the most expensive single-family home ever sold in Miami.

 The brothers' clients included Leon Black, Lindsay Lohan, Liam Gallagher, Kim Kardashian and Kanye West, Steve Madden, and Tommy Hilfiger.
-Oren Alexander has been featured in Forbes 30 Under 30 in Real Estate.
+Oren Alexander appeared in a Forbes 30 Under 30 real estate list.

-In June 2022, the brothers left Douglas Elliman after a decade to launch their own firm, named "Official".

-The twin brothers were "fixtures in the New York and Miami nightlife circuit".
+In June 2022, the brothers left Douglas Elliman to launch their own firm, named "Official".
+The twin brothers were described as "fixtures in the New York and Miami nightlife circuit".

-Sexual assault allegations
+Legal issues

-In June 2024, more than 30 women accused Oren and his twin brother, Alon, of sexual assault.
+More than 30 women accused Oren and his twin brother, Alon, of sexual assault in June 2024.
 Tal has also been implicated in multiple assaults.
-Several of the accusations, some dating back decades, were corroborated by "dozens of former classmates, brokerage employees and agents."
-One of the lawsuits alleging rape and sexual assault was filed by Angelica Parker.
+Several of the accusations, some dating back decades, were corroborated by "dozens of former classmates, brokerage employees and agents".